Showing posts with label Psychology. Show all posts

 In conclusion, the instinctive reaction to prioritize avoiding social embarrassment over addressing physical discomfort is a deeply rooted and an instinctive human behavior.
 Rooted in our evolutionary history and reinforced by cultural norms, the fear of social embarrassment underscores the desire for social acceptance in our lives.

-I know, next time I trip in a public place, or tip a glass of white wine in a restaurant, my first reaction would be still to look around and see if someone saw what happened.
-It is hard to be free from evolutionary constraints.
+I know, next time I trip in a public place, or spill a glass of wine in a restaurant, my first reaction would be to look around and see if someone saw what happened.

 Ciao, and thanks for reading.